How to Learn Cloud Computing Online

 Live Online Cloud Computing Training

 Studying cloud computing in the live online format is an excellent way to receive hands-on training from industry experts.
-Similar to in-person study, live online courses occur in real-time, which provides an opportunity for students to connect to an instructor, as well as other students, using a platform like Zoom or Teams.
-Instead of having to commute to and from campus to attend class, and waste time searching for parking, students can complete all coursework remotely from their home or office space.
+Similar to in-person study, live online courses occur in real-time, providing an opportunity for students to connect with instructors and classmates using platforms like Zoom or Teams.
+Instead of commuting to and from campus to attend class and wasting time searching for parking, students complete all coursework remotely from home or office.
 This flexible, engaging learning format provides a platform where you can ask questions as they arise and receive immediate feedback on your work.
-Although enrolling in live online courses may require taking off work to attend class meetings, this learning format provides hands-on training that can help you pursue a career in cloud computing or cybersecurity.
+Although enrolling in live online courses may require taking time off work to attend class meetings, this learning format provides hands-on training that can help you pursue a career in cloud computing or cybersecurity.

-In addition to Noble’s cybersecurity courses, other educators also have live online classes devoted to online security.
+In addition to Noble’s cybersecurity courses, other educators also offer live online classes devoted to cybersecurity.
 Neoland’s Cybersecurity Part-Time is an introductory-level bootcamp that teaches participants offensive and defensive security.
 Another beginner-friendly course is available from NGT Academy.
 Its Cyber Security Program is available on a part-time or full-time live online basis.
-Students who graduate earn a CompTIA certificate.
+Students who graduate earn a CompTIA certification.
 Craft Academy’s 12-week course, Cybersecurity, provides an overview of cybersecurity, including cyber-defense, hardware and networking, and forensics.
-In addition, Eleven Fifty Academy’s Cybersecurity Program Full-Time helps students acclimate to an enterprise SOC environment.
+Additionally, Eleven Fifty Academy’s Cybersecurity Program Full-Time helps students acclimate to an enterprise SOC environment.

 On-Demand Cloud Computing Classes

 If you are interested in learning cloud computing but aren’t ready to commit to a class that meets regularly, self-paced study options are a great alternative.
-Self-paced cloud computing material, such as online tutorials, blogs, YouTube videos, and on-demand coursework, is pre-recorded.
-This means you can access it from any location, any time of the day, on any day of the week.
-This flexible learning format allows those who wish to learn more about cloud computing to begin studying this topic, while balancing their coursework with professional or family commitments.
-Students who elect to study in the asynchronous learning environment also get to dictate the speed at which they learn cloud computing; video content can be paused, rewound, and watched repeatedly to facilitate note-taking and help with retention.
+Self-paced cloud computing material such as online tutorials, blogs, YouTube videos, and on-demand coursework, is pre-recorded.
+This means you can access it from any location, at any time.
+This flexible learning format allows learners to study cloud computing while balancing coursework with professional or family commitments.
+Students who choose asynchronous learning dictate their own pace; video content can be paused, rewound, and reviewed repeatedly to facilitate note-taking and retention.

-Since on-demand classwork doesn’t provide access to an instructor, these courses are best suited for those who are interested in beginner-level cloud computing study rather than those looking to master complex cloud skills for professional reasons.
-Since most asynchronous cloud computing material is offered for much less money than bootcamps or certificate study (some is even posted for free), it’s an effective, low-stakes way to begin learning about cloud computing without having to invest hundreds or thousands in bootcamps or certificate programs.
-When selecting on-demand cloud computing materials, choosing the most up-to-date material is important, as this is a rapidly evolving field.
+Since on-demand classwork doesn't typically provide direct access to an instructor, these courses are best suited for those interested in beginner-level cloud computing rather than those seeking mastery for professional purposes.
+Asynchronous cloud computing material is typically less expensive than bootcamps or certificates (some is even available for free), making it an effective, low-stakes way to begin learning about cloud computing without investing hundreds or thousands of dollars in bootcamps or certificate programs.
+When selecting on-demand cloud computing materials, it’s important to choose the most current content, as this is a rapidly evolving field.

 On-demand cloud computing classes are available from many reputable online providers.
-If you’re new to cloud computing and want to learn the basics, Udemy’s Getting Started with Cloud Computing - Level 1 is for you.
-Students learn the basics of cloud computing and receive instruction on the three main service models and four cloud deployment models.
-Coursera’s Microsoft Azure Fundamentals AZ-900 Exam Prep Specialization is a beginner-level course that provides instruction to help students prepare for the Azure Fundamentals AZ-900 exam.
-This Microsoft certification course is broken into four sub-courses that teach core exam skills and concepts like management tools, solutions, network security, governance, and compliance features. edX also has a range of cloud computing courses available to beginners as well as more advanced learners.
+If you’re new to cloud computing and want to learn the basics, Udemy’s Getting Started with Cloud Computing—Level 1 is for you.
+Students learn the fundamentals of cloud computing and receive instruction on the three main service models and four cloud deployment models.
+Coursera’s Microsoft Azure Fundamentals AZ-900 Exam Prep Specialization is a beginner-level course designed to help students prepare for the Azure Fundamentals AZ-900 exam.
+This Microsoft certification course includes four sub-courses teaching core exam skills and concepts like management tools, solutions, network security, governance, and compliance.
+EdX also offers a variety of cloud computing courses for beginners and advanced learners alike.
 Students can choose from classes like Introduction to Cloud Computing, Essential Technologies for Business, Cloud Computing Security, and IBM Cloud Essentials.

 Free Intro Courses & Tutorials

-Udacity’s Introduction to Cloud Computing is a two-month, beginner-level course in which participants prepare for a career in cloud computing.
-This class provides instruction on deployment models, AWS, and serverless architecture.
-For those who want to learn how to work with AWS, Cloud Computing with Amazon Web Services is offered for free from Amazon.
-Three hours of video content is available about AWS services, S3 cloud storage, and cloud infrastructure.
-Coursera also provides a free course, Introduction to Cloud Computing.
-Instruction is provided on the evolution of cloud computing, as well as the various cloud deployment models.
-If you want to become familiar with Microsoft Azure, Udemy’s Learning Microsoft Azure offers an hour of video content that prepares students to work with its infrastructure and services.
-For those who wish to gain an overview of cloud computing, Pluralsight’s Fundamentals of Cloud Computing provides two hours of introductory-level videos on the risks and benefits of working with cloud computing.
+Udacity’s Introduction to Cloud Computing is a two-month beginner-level course preparing participants for a career in cloud computing.
+It covers deployment models, AWS, and serverless architecture.
+For those who want to learn AWS, Cloud Computing with Amazon Web Services is offered for free by Amazon.
+Three hours of video content cover AWS services, S3 cloud storage, and cloud infrastructure.
+Coursera also offers a free course, Introduction to Cloud Computing, providing instruction on cloud computing’s evolution and deployment models.
+If you want familiarity with Microsoft Azure, Udemy’s Learning Microsoft Azure offers an hour of video content preparing students to use its infrastructure and services.
+Pluralsight’s Fundamentals of Cloud Computing provides two hours of introductory-level videos discussing cloud computing’s risks and benefits.

 Read about more free cloud computing videos and online tutorials.